microsoft/moaw/workshops/github-copilot/workshop.md

 <div class="tip" data-title="tip">

-You will **always** get better results by cutting big task into small chunks with copilot autocomplete.
+>You will **always** get better results by cutting big task into small chunks with copilot autocomplete.
 It's also a good way to show that copilot is not magic and you have to use it with your other IDE feature and your developer logic.

 </div>

 ## Tests

 Copilot can help generate all kind of tests that are written with code.
-It Includes `unit tests, integration tests, end to end tests, and load testing` tests with jmeters scripts for example.
+It Includes `unit tests, integration tests, end to end tests, and load testing` tests with JMeter scripts for example.

 - Add a new file `validators.test.ts` in the `albums-viewer/tests` folder